 Alright, now that we’ve covered the best VPN services for China above, let’s examine some common issues and frequently asked questions (FAQs).

-Will VPNs always get around the Great Firewall?
+Can VPNs get through the Great Firewall?

 VPN restrictions in China are generally a cat-and-mouse game.
-While most VPNs are blocked and will simply not work in China, the ones on this page consistently defeat these blocks to get around the GFW without troubles.
+While most VPNs are blocked and will simply not work in China, the ones on this page consistently defeat these blocks to get around the GFW without trouble.

 Occasionally, the Chinese government will roll out a new round of restrictions, which may temporarily block some providers.
 Fortunately, with the China VPNs recommended on this page, a server network update will usually fix that problem in a few hours.
 On a positive note, these temporary blocks are usually rare and not permanent.